 Home to the NFL's New Orleans Saints, the Mercedes-Benz Superdome has been the site of many Sugar Bowls, several NCAA Final Four basketball tournaments, the BCS championship game, a record seven Super Bowls (including 2013), and the 1998 Republican National Convention.

 The bronze statue on the Poydras Street side of the Superdome is the Vietnam Veterans Memorial.
 Across from it is a large abstract sculpture called the Krewe of Poydras.
 The sculptor, Ida Kohlmeyer, meant to evoke the frivolity and zany spirit of Mardi Gras.
 A couple of blocks down Poydras Street from the Superdome is the Bloch Cancer Survivors Monument, a block-long walkway of whimsical columns, figures, and a triumphal arch in the median of Loyola Avenue.
-The New Orleans Arena behind the Superdome is home to the NBA's New Orleans Pelicans (formerly the New Orleans Hornets).
-The streets around the Superdome and Arena are usually busy during business hours, but at night and on weekends, except during a game, the area should not be explored alone.
+The Smoothie King Center (formerly called the New Orleans Arena) behind the Superdome is home to the NBA's New Orleans Pelicans.
+The streets around the Superdome and arena are usually busy during business hours, but at night and on weekends, except during a game, the area should not be explored alone.